tessprime/tessprime.github.io/content/posts/eclairs.md

 the Ring modulo $n$ that we're working with.

 The first thing we can do is request a number of points. which will give us a number of $\left(x_i^3, y_i^3\right)$ points.
-Since we know the original $x_io$ points, we can compute the cube of that (not modulo $n$) and subtract the modulo'd version.
+Since we know the original $x_i$ points, we can compute the cube of that (not modulo $n$) and subtract the modulo'd version.
 We know that this should be zero mod n, so we the number we get is a multiple of $n$.
 We can thus do this several times and compute the gcd of them all.
 This should give us with high probability the number $n$.